Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-personalcycling/TASKS.md

 Study time, motion, methods, or speed involved in maintenance, production, or other operations to establish standard production rate or improve efficiency.
 (63)
 Read worker logs, product processing sheets, or specification sheets to verify that records adhere to quality assurance specifications.
 (61)
 Verify that equipment is being operated and maintained according to quality assurance standards by observing worker performance.
 (60)
 * Is this job routine?
-Your judgment (0-10): 8/10 Even if he/she must be prepared to solve any problem, it is true that the procedure of the printer/ design is basically the same for each customer/item
+Your judgment (0-10): 5/10  He/she must be prepared to solve any problem, design the product with creativity and make technical decisions.
+However, it is true that once those desingning taks and decisins have been made procedure of the printer/ design is basically the same for each customer/item
 * Is this job cognitive?
 Your judgment (0-10): 9/10 the person who is in charge of this job must have the knowledge and ability required
 * 5 most important skills they require to possess (provide the importance score, in Details):
 * Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
 (75)